WEeziel172/Feedreader-test/README.md

 		});

-        /* test that loops through each feed
+        /* Test that loops through each feed
          * in the allFeeds object and ensures it has a name defined
          * and that the name is not empty.
          */